floppydisk89/NextJS13-Boilerplate-2023/README.md

 ## Getting Started

-1. Make sure you have docker installed and run `bash yarn setup`.
+1. Make sure you have docker installed and run `$ yarn setup`.
 This script will install the project, setup Prisma, create a docker PostgreSQL container and migrate the database.
 A whole setup in one command.

 ## Deploy on Vercel